numpy/numpy/doc/source/reference/c-api/coremath.rst

 .. c:function:: int npy_clear_floatstatus_barrier(char*)

     Clears the floating point status.
-A pointer to a local variable is passed in to prevent aggressive compiler optimizations from reodering this function call.
+A pointer to a local variable is passed in to prevent aggressive compiler optimizations from reordering this function call.
     Returns the previous status mask.

     .. versionadded:: 1.15.0